Five Questions About Children and NJ Personal Injury Lawsuits

 This is a question that is probably entering your head if your teenage kid is getting ready to drive.
 You’ve added your child to the insurance policy and trust him/her to drive safely, but you never know.

 If your child is involved in a car crash while driving your car and is responsible for injuring another person, there is a good chance that you and your child will be sued.
-The lawsuit will probably allege that you were negligent in entrusting the car to your child and that you are automatically negligent as the car owner who gave the car to your child.
+The NJ personal injury lawsuit will probably allege that you were negligent in entrusting the car to your child and that you are automatically negligent as the car owner who gave the car to your child.

 You will notify your insurance company and an attorney will be hired to represent you.
 Hopefully, your insurance limit will have enough money to cover the injuries to the victim and leave your assets safe.